Najwa Karam: 2000–2004

-Another year, another change for Najwa Karam.
-This time it came about in the form of a music album called Oyoun Qalbi.
+In 2000, Karam released Oyoun Qalbi.
 Oyoun Qalbi was a more romantic, reflective body of work compared to Karam's previous albums.
-Its major included "Majboura" ("I Have to") which had a modern jazz influence, and the "power ballets", "Oyoun Qalbi" ("Sweetheart") and "Khaleek al Ard" ("Stay down to Earth").
+Its songs included "Majboura" ("I Have to"), which had a modern jazz influence, and the "power ballads", "Oyoun Qalbi" ("Sweetheart") and "Khaleek al Ard" ("Stay down to Earth").
 A music video was made for the Najwa 2000 megamix, which contained samples from each song on the Oyoun Qalbi album.
-The album sold over 5 million copies, topping charts.
-It holds the up-to-date record for the best-selling Arabic album of all time.
+The album sold over 5 million copies, topping the charts.
+It holds the current record for the best-selling Arabic album of all time.

-In 2001, Karam made her record-breaking release Nedmaneh.
-It sold over 4 million copies worldwide and is one of Karam's most acclaimed albums to date.
-It followed on from the style of music first presented by Karam in Oyoun Qalbi, and further experimented with new styles and sounds.
+In 2001, Karam released Nedmaneh.
+It sold over 4 million copies worldwide and is one of Karam's most acclaimed albums.
+This album followed on from the style of music first presented by Karam in Oyoun Qalbi, and further experimented with new styles and sounds.
 The song "Aaskah" ("Falling in love") was an enormous hit, hitting number one all over the Middle East, and was also quite popular abroad.
-It was a more playful and vibrant song than most of Karam's previous work, with a strong bass line, and a distinct oriental influence.
+It was a more playful and vibrant song than most of Karam's previous work, with a strong bass line and a distinct oriental influence.
 It was quite different from any Arabic song at the time and appealed to a wide range of audiences.
-The success of album Nedmaneh brought about a number of awards, including a coveted Murex D'or for "Best Arabic Artist" award, and three special awards from Karam's production company, Rotana: "Artist of the Year", "Album of the Year" and "Highest Selling Album".
+The success of Nedmaneh brought about many awards, including a coveted Murex D'or for "Best Arabic Artist" award, and three special awards from Karam's production company, Rotana: "Artist of the Year", "Album of the Year", and "Highest Selling Album".